-The amount of time a receiver must keep the Join/Prune state alive, in seconds.
-If the Holdtime is set to '0xffff', the receiver of this message should hold the state until canceled by the appropriate canceling Join/Prune message, or timed out according to local policy.
+The amount of time a receiver MUST keep the Join/Prune state alive, in seconds.
+If the Holdtime is set to '0xfffff', the receiver of this message SHOULD hold the state until canceled by the appropriate canceling Join/Prune message, or timed out according to local policy.
 This may be used with dial-on-demand links, to avoid keeping the link up with periodic Join/Prune messages.

-Note that the HoldTime must be larger than the $J/P_Override_Interval(I)$.
+Note that the HoldTime MUST be larger than the $J/P_Override_Interval(I)$.

-- Number of Groups The number of multicast group sets contained in the message. - Multicast group address For format description, see Section 4.9.1. - Number of Joined Sources Number of joined source addresses listed for a given group.
+Number of Groups

+The number of multicast group sets contained in the message.

+Multicast group address

+For format description, see Section 4.9.1.

+Number of Joined Sources

+Number of joined source addresses listed for a given group.

-Joined Source Address 1 .. n This list contains the sources for a given group that the sending router will forward multicast datagrams from if received on the interface on which the Join/Prune message is sent.
+Joined Source Address 1 .. n

+This list contains the sources for a given group that the sending router will forward multicast datagrams from if received on the interface on which the Join/Prune message is sent.

-See Encoded-Source-Address format in Section 4.9.1.
+See Section 4.9.1 for the format description for the encoded source address.

-Number of Pruned Sources Number of pruned source addresses listed for a group.
+Number of Pruned Sources

+Number of pruned source addresses listed for a group.